gangelo/dsu/README.md

 These notes apply to anywhere DATE is used...

 DATE may be any date string that can be parsed using `Time.parse`.
 Consequently, you may use also use '/' as date separators, as well as omit the year if the date you want to display is the current year (e.g. <month>/<day>, or 1/31).
 For example: `require 'time'; Time.parse('2023-01-02'); Time.parse('1/2') # etc.`

-## WIP Notes
-This gem is in development (alpha release).

-- Not all edge cases are being handled currently by `dsu edit SUBCOMMAND`.
-- `dsu add OPTION` will raise an error if the entry discription (Entry#description) are not unique.
-This will be handled gracefully in a future release.

 ## Installation